The NEOS Server offers SNOPT for the solution of nonlinearly constrained

 server in AMPL or GAMS format.

-SNOPT is suitable for large nonlinearly constrained problems
+SNOPT is a solver for nonlinearly constrained optimization problems; it is

 SNOPT was developed by